-Butternut Apple Bisque is a velvety smooth, filling, vegetarian soup.
+Butternut Apple Bisque is a velvety smooth, filling, vegetarian creamy soup.
 It combines two fall favorites, butternut squash and apples in this heathy soup recipe with a silky texture.

 Roasting butternut squash really intensifies the flavor.
 It is the base for this soup.
 There are very few additional ingredients.
-Apples add a slight sweetness and it is finished with a small amount of cream.
+Apples add the perfect amount of sweetness and it is finished with a small amount of cream.
 If you want to keep this vegan, you could substitute coconut milk or almond milk.
 You could also leave it out all together.
 The soup is thick and rich on it’s own.

 Butternut Apple BisquePrint This